zstumgoren/executions-viz/README.md

 A few notes on the above:

 * We created a "hidden" div for our tooltip
-* We created handlers for mouse events and used the [D3 transitions](https://github.com/d3/d3-transition) to smooth the appearance and disappearance of the tooltip (otherwise it would appear and vanish instantly).
+* We created handlers for mouse events and used [D3 transition](https://github.com/d3/d3-transition) to smooth the appearance and disappearance of the tooltip.
+Otherwise the tooltip would abruptly appear and vanish.
 * We used [`.on`](https://github.com/d3/d3-selection#selection_on) to attach the event handlers to all rectangles.

 If you reload the page and hover on a bar, you should see the tooltip: